WajidKarimm/ETL-pipeline-AI-agent/README.md

 # 🤖 AI-Powered ETL Pipeline

-A production-ready ETL (Extract, Transform, Load) pipeline with **AI-powered intelligence** for automated data quality detection, intelligent transformation suggestions, and error prediction.
+A **production-ready** ETL (Extract, Transform, Load) pipeline with **AI-powered intelligence** for automated data quality detection, intelligent transformation suggestions, and error prediction.
 Built with Python, featuring a modern web interface and comprehensive machine learning capabilities.

-**🚀 Now supports files up to 1GB with optimized memory management!**
+**🚀 Now supports files up to 1GB with optimized memory management and production-ready reliability!**

 ## 🎯 What You're Looking For

 ### If you need to:
-- **Extract data** from REST APIs, CSV files, or other sources
+- **Extract data** from REST APIs, CSV files, ARFF files, or other sources
 - **Transform data** by cleaning, mapping fields, removing nulls, or renaming columns
 - **Load data** into databases (PostgreSQL, Snowflake) or cloud storage (AWS S3)
 - **Process data** through a web interface without coding
 - **Automate data workflows** with retry logic and error handling
 - **Scale data operations** with a modular, extensible architecture
 - **Handle large datasets** up to 1GB with efficient memory management
+- **Train and deploy ML models** from your processed data
+- **Get AI-powered insights** and automated quality checks

 **This is exactly what you need!**